Mukesh466/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

 iv)	Creating the new test cell view

-•	Go to CIW window, Execute File-New-Cell view
+•	Go to CIW window, Execute File-New-Cell view.
 	Setup the new file form
 	Library: Select the one you created.
 	Cell: Cell name must be different from the name used in schematic cell view.
 Ex: Inverter_test